secwexen/aapp-mart/README.md

 ---

+## Market Positioning

+AAPP-MART operates at the intersection of:

+- **Academic attack graph modeling**
+- **Breach & Attack Simulation (BAS) tooling**
+- **AI-assisted adversary simulation**

+Unlike traditional BAS platforms that rely on static playbooks, and unlike purely academic attack graph research models that remain theoretical, AAPP-MART combines deterministic graph-based prediction with controlled autonomous simulation.

+It can be described as a:

+### **Continuous Adversary Emulation Platform**

+A system that continuously models, predicts, and simulates attacker behavior to evaluate real-world defensive posture in a structured and explainable manner.

+---

 ## Overview

 Modern infrastructures are too complex for traditional security testing.
 AAPP-MART combines predictive AI with autonomous adversarial simulation to continuously evaluate an environment’s real attack surface.